For more information about Residential Education, visit the department Web page.

-President Gearan, former director of the Peace Corps, was instrumental in the formation of the New York Campus Compact, an organization of college and university presidents committed to public service and civic engagement on their campuses.
-The Colleges’ commitment to service was recognized with inclusion as one of 81 colleges in the Princeton Review’s inaugural edition of “Colleges with a Conscience” and has been named to the President’s Higher Education Community Service Honor Roll with Distinction in 2006, 2007 and 2010.
+President Mark D. Gearan, former director of the Peace Corps, was instrumental in the formation of the New York Campus Compact, an organization of college and university presidents committed to public service and civic engagement on their campuses.
+The Colleges’ commitment to service was recognized with inclusion as one of 81 colleges in the Princeton Review’s inaugural edition of “Colleges with a Conscience” and has been consistently named to the President’s Higher Education Community Service Honor Roll.
 In 2010, the Center applied for and earned the Carnegie Community Engagement classification, one of only 28 baccalaureate colleges to gain the designation.
+Reflecting President Gearan’s commitment to national and international service, HWS is one of only 100 colleges to match AmeriCorps education awards when applied toward tuition.

 With support from CCESL, several departments offer service-learning classes, including Sociology, Architecture, Public Policy, Education, Religious Studies, Psychology, Economics, Environmental Studies, Dance, and History.
 These classes offer students an experiential component within the overall academic course.
 Through engaging classroom discussions combined with outside of class reflection, students relate their service experience to the course content, thereby enriching their classroom learning.
-Many of these service-learning opportunities and community based research projects segue into a paid Summer of Service Internship placements, where students work for 300 hours over 10 weeks with local community partners to maximize the non-profit’s mission and outreach efforts.
+Many of these service-learning opportunities and community-based research projects segue into a paid Summer of Service Internship placements, where students work for 300 hours during 10 weeks with local community partners to maximize the non-profit’s mission and outreach efforts.